Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

   ![build18](assets/buildworkbook_18.png)

-  8. Notice that Sigma has defaulted to change the aggregation to "Day", and the title now reads "Day of Date".
-We can change this aggregation at any time using the dropdown next to the field name, and selecting a new aggregation level under the "Truncate Date" submenu.
+  1. We previously truncated our purchase date timestamp to the day of date, but can change this aggregation level for the visualization.
+Using the dropdown next to the field name, select a new aggregation level under the "Truncate Date" submenu.
 Let's change the aggregation level to be "Month".

 ![build19](assets/buildworkbook_19.png)